Install Podman on Ubuntu

 Introduction

-This tutorial shows how to install Podman on Ubuntu.
+This tutorial will how you how to install and use Podman on Ubuntu.

 Prerequisites